gallais/agdarsec/README.md

 To typecheck and compile this project you will need:

-* Agda version 2.6.1
+* Agda version 2.6.1.1
-* Agda's standard library Version 1.4
+* Agda's standard library version 1.4

 ## Ports